bitrat/alarm-fingerprint/equipment setup and documentation/Equipment and Software setup.md

     - WARNING: This step may very well take a few hours to complete!

     - To run: $gnuradio-companion
-    - (Note: If gr-osmosdr Block missing in GnuRadio after install – reinstall it.
-Install gnuradio-dev.
-Install libhackrf-dev.
-Install gr-osmosdr to get osmocom source in gnuradio-companion (install 2 dependencies))
+    - (Note: If gr-osmosdr Block is missing in GnuRadio after install – reinstall it - to get osmocom source in gnuradio-companion (install 2 dependencies))
+    - $sudo apt-get install gnuradio-dev -y
+    - $sudo apt-get install libhackrf-dev
+    - $sudo apt-get install gr-osmosdr

 4. Hackrf software install, test capture and replay